Segorbe: History

 The area of Segorbe was inhabited as early as the mid-Palaeolithic Age, as testified by archaeological remains.
 Segorbe was once identified as the ancient Segobriga, described by Pliny the Elder as the capital of Celtiberia.
 However, archaeological excavations have uncovered an extensive Roman city in La Mancha which has been identified as Segobriga.
 During the Visigothic rule in Iberia, it became a diocese seat.

 In the 8th century, Segorbe was occupied by Moors from North Africa and its cathedral became a mosque.
-Segorbe was the residence of Zayd Abu Zayd, the last Almohad governor of Valencia.
-After his conversion to Christianism, Segorbe became a base for the conquest of Valencia in 1238.
-In 1435 it became part of the royal estates of the Kingdom of Aragon.
+Segorbe was the residence of Zayd Abu Zayd, the last Almohad governor of Valencia; after his conversion to Christianity, Segorbe became a base for the conquest of Valencia in 1238.
+In 1435 it became part of the royal estates of the King of Aragon.